FazeFlynn/CloudDevOps-Class/readme.md

 ---

 ### **Phase 3: Automated Testing**
-- **Definition**: Automates the testing process to validate code changes and ensure functionality.
+Automates the testing process to validate code changes and ensure functionality.
 - **Key Activities**:
   1. **Unit Testing**:
      - Tests individual components of the application for correctness.